dev-ay/LiveProject/README.md

 - ***Methods*** are predefined functions that allow you to perform an action on the calendar, such as to update a single event, or to re-render the whole calendar.
 - ***Callbacks*** are functions that you can define, that are triggered when specific events occur, such as when a user resizes an event or clicks on a time slot.
 When those events occur, the program will automatically execute the functions that you define for those situations.

-In the solution above I have set the ***option*** of the default view to a weekly agenda view (i.e. with a slot on top for all-day events, and an hourly view on the bottom).
+In the solution above I have set the ***option*** of the default view to a weekly agenda view (i.e. 1-week view with a slot on top for all-day events, and an hourly view on the bottom).
 In the later stories you will see examples of more options, as well as methods and callbacks being used.

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## 3189-Make a few changes to the ScheduleTemplate / Create view